readium/architecture/locators/README.md

 There are a number of ways that positions can be calculated:

 * for image or page based publications, each position can simply point to the resource (`href`) without any additional locator
-* for other types of publications, the service should calculate that each position in a text-based publication contains 1024 _characters_ (not bytes) 1024 is arbitrary but matches what RMSDK uses.
+* for other types of publications, the service should calculate that each position in a text-based publication contains 1024 _characters_ (not bytes).
+1024 is arbitrary but matches what RMSDK uses.